-The Employment Development Department (EDD) administers the Unemployment Insurance (UI), Disability Insurance (DI), the Paid Family Leave (PFL) program, and Employment Tax programs for the State of California.
-To support these programs and the payment of benefits, the EDD is responsible for collecting the associated employment payroll taxes.
+The Employment Development Department (EDD) administers the Unemployment Insurance (UI), Disability Insurance (DI), Paid Family Leave (PFL), and Employment Tax programs for the State of California.
+To support these programs and the payment of benefits, the EDD collects the associated employment payroll taxes.

 At the EDD, we are dedicated to detecting, deterring, and preventing any occurrence of fraud in these programs.
-We use a variety of electronic monitoring, data-matching, and cutting edge technology measures to detect fraudulent activity.
-Cases involving the fraudulent receipt of benefit payments or evasion of payroll tax reporting obligations are actively pursued and those responsible are prosecuted to the fullest extent of the law.
+We use a variety of cutting-edge methods to detect fraudulent activity.
+We pursue cases involving the fraudulent receipt of benefit payments or evasion of payroll tax reporting obligations and prosecute those responsible to the fullest extent of the law.

-The EDD provides fraud deterrence outreach and education to assist claimants, employers, and their representatives so they can be fully aware of the serious consequences of committing fraud.
+The EDD provides fraud deterrence outreach and education to assist claimants, employers, and their representatives so they understand the serious consequences of committing fraud.

 Recent Fraud Convictions